jackr-m/mklotz/README.md

     - New A: Some of the older programs I converted used different data files.
 For the new programs, I changed up my method of regular expressions to better follow the old format.
 These new programs (I'll check when it changed) use the same data files as the originals.

 # Change-Log:
+v0.BB2:
+- Added inch fractional conversions (to 128ths) for the inch-mm conversion programs

 v0.BB1:
 - Added "Converted Programs Jumble"